-Description of risk Mitigation Change from prior year ed e nced Key business systems could be lost as a result of a malicious attack or failure of cyber security. commitment to the continuous improvement of over time. information security controls and culture throughout the business.
-This is delivered through software Sensitive data could be released in breach of the Data Protection Act, General Data Protection Regulation (GDPR) or Environmental Information Resolutions (FID) Regulations (EIR).
+Description of risk Mitigation Change from prior year Cyber security Our Information Security policy sets out our Increasing risk Key business systems could be lost as a result of a malicious attack or failure of cyber security. commitment to the continuous improvement of information security controls and culture throughout the business.
+This is delivered through software over time.
+Sensitive data could be released in breach of the Data Protection Act, General Data Protection Regulation (GDPR) or Environmental Information and hardware access controls, additional web-based security and clear policies and procedures and user awareness.
+Regulations (EIR).
 May not comply with obligations under the Networks & Information Systems Directive.
-We are implementing our enhanced cyber resilience strategy in AMP7, including 24/7 monitoring, enhanced anomaly detection, privilege management and next generation security tools.
-Our customers say we are a company they trust.
+We are implementing our enhanced cyber resilience strategy in AMP7, including 24/7 monitoring, enhanced anomaly detection, privilege management and next Our customers say we are a company they trust. generation security tools.
 Data is protected through access controls, laptop encryption and awareness briefings.
 A ten-point data protection action plan has been developed to further mitigate the risks.
-Regulatory and political changes Externally driven, but we continue to engage with Ofwat Stabilised follows: owing Changes to the Licence or regulatory methodology approach for the next price review. of CMA redetermination. return or reduce investor confidence in the stability and predictability of the regulatory framework.
-We continue to engage with all political stakeholders, both directly and through Water UK, to ensure that any A change in future government could introduce significant changes in policy. debate is well-informed.
-Our finances are sound, stable and achieve a fair balance between customers and investors.
+Regulatory and political changes Externally driven, but we continue to engage with Ofwat Stabilised following Changes to the Licence or regulatory methodology could impact adversely on the balance of risk and on its strategic objectives and the development of the approach for the next price review. completion of CMA return or reduce investor confidence in the stability and predictability of the regulatory framework.
+We continue to engage with all political stakeholders, both directly and through Water UK, to ensure that any redetermination.

+debate is well-informed.